heldrida/reactjs-api-test/README.md

 ### Prerequisities

-Before you start, generate the API key from Google youtube and copy the api_keys.example.js as api_keys.js and place your generated key there ( use the following link for more info: https://developers.google.com/youtube/registering_an_application * this is the valid url at the time this document was written, search otherwise ); If you can't be bothered just load the `/dist/index.html` and check the repository to see the source code.
+Before you start, generate the API key from Google youtube and copy the api_keys.example.js as api_keys.js and place your generated key there ( use the following link for more info: https://developers.google.com/youtube/registering_an_application * this is the valid url at the time this document was written, search otherwise ); If you can't be bothered just load the `/dist/index.html` and check the repository to see the source code (the `dist` directory only exists for this particular exam, can be deleted and you should be able to generate your own build, see below).

 ```